SuperHouse/MOAC/README.md

 License
 -------
+Copyright 2018-2020 SuperHouse Automation Pty Ltd  www.superhouse.tv

 The hardware portion of this project is licensed under the TAPR Open Hardware License (www.tapr.org/OHL).
-The "license" folder within this repository also contains a copy of this license in plain text format.
+The "license" folder within this repository contains a copy of this license in plain text format.

+The software portion of this project is licensed under the Simplified BSD License.
+The "licence" folder within this project contains a copy of this license in plain text format.